Creating An Unique Brand ImageBy Elena Herweyer | Building a Brand

 Perceived uniqueness puts the value up.
 Rare treasures are worth more than common goods.

 You’ve created an extraordinary product or service.
 You know that marketing and advertising it in the 21st century means you’re able to reach a larger audience than ever before.
 Marketing positioning your business for success is challenging, especially for small businesses and entrepreneurs.
 Where do you start?
 You create a unique brand identity using the best marketing strategies.
 Your brand identity is the combined effect of all the visual elements in your brand strategy.
-From your website design to your brochure design to a professional invoice, everything is responsible for creating an effective brand identity.
+From your website design, mobile app to your brochure design to a professional invoice, everything is responsible for creating an effective brand identity.
 A successful brand identity design usually has the following 5 characteristics:

 1. Be different.
 How is your business perceived by your target market?
 What unique attributes do customers associate with your business?
 To ensure that your market positioning is different from your competitors’.